outsidedav/swift/backend/kitura.md

 * iOS 11.0+
 * Xcode 9.0
 * Swift 4.0+
-* Cocoapods
+* CocoaPods

 ## Step 1.
 Creating a Kitura project by using the browser
+{: #create_kitura}

 1. Go to the Starter Kits section of the Apple Development Console.
 Select a pre-defined starter, such as the "Swift for Backend for Frontend API" or create a custom project by using the **Create Project** tile.
 Click **Create Project**.

 2. Give your project a name and select where you want your project to be deployed.
-If you are unsure where the application is to be deployed, use the default values, as they can be changed later.
+If you're unsure where the application is to be deployed, use the default values, as they can be changed later.

 3. Select the Swift language.
 A server-side Swift project is created.
 Also displayed, is the Host and Domain options, which forms the URL for the application.
-If you are unsure, use the defaults and you can also provide your own custom domain from a domain provider where the application is to reside.
+If you're unsure, use the defaults and you can also provide your own custom domain from a domain provider where the application is to reside.

 4. You can provide an OpenAPI (also known as Swagger) definition for the REST API that you want to build.
 If you have such a definition, a REST API is created that includes the corresponding handler functions in Kitura.
 If you don't have an OpenAPI definition, don't worry as Kitura makes it easy for you to manually create REST APIs by using its Router APIs.

 5. Click **Create Project**.

-A project is created, but one that does not yet use any additional services or capabilities.
-You can add services by using the **Add Resource** button, or by clicking the **Download Code** button to get the code for the project.
+A project is created, but one that doesn't yet use any additional services.
+You can add services by clicking **Add Resource** button, or by clicking **Download Code** button to get the code for the project.
 You can also easily add services to an existing project.

 ## Step 2.
 Adding services
+{: #add_services}

 1. Click the **Add Resource** button to add services.
-A panel of service categories is displayed.
+Service categories are displayed.
 For example, select **Data** to look at the available databases, and select **Cloudant NoSQL DB**.
 2. Select a pricing plan for the service, for example Lite, and click **Create**.

-An instance of the service is created that provides you with service credentials for the application, and in some cases adds the necessary code to your project to include the correct connection to the service.
-You can now add more services by using the **Add Resource** button, or by clicking the **Download Code** button to get the code for the project.
+An instance of the service is created that provides credentials for the application, and in some cases adds the necessary code to your project to include the correct connection to the service.
+You can now add more services by using the **Add Resource** button, or by clicking **Download Code** to get the code for the project.

 After downloading your project, you can begin working with your app.

 ## Step 3.
 Developing your application with Xcode
+{: #develop_xcode}

 After you download your project, you can modify and develop it by using Xcode, and then upload your modified application for deployment to the cloud.

 1. Create an Xcode project.
   Before you can use your project in Xcode, you must create an Xcode project file by using the Swift Package Manager command.
-Run the following command from the root directory of your downloaded project (which contains a `Package.swift` file):
+Run the following command from the root directory of your downloaded project, where the `Package.swift` file resides:
   ```
   swift package generate-xcodeproj
   ```